medic/cht-docs/content/en/core/process/workflow.md

 ## Issues

-All documentation and technical documentation site issues are managed in [Github cht-docs](https://github.com/medic/cht-docs/issues).
+All documentation and technical issues for the documentation site are managed in the [`cht-docs` repo on GitHub](https://github.com/medic/cht-docs/issues).
 When creating issues, add the appropriate [labels](https://github.com/medic/cht-docs/labels) to help provide guidance to other community members.

 ## Prioritization